ankrutik/notes/aws/solutions_arch_cert/notes.md

 Supports **IP multicast** (not supported by any other AWS service).

 AWS Transit Gateway also enables you to scale the IPsec VPN throughput with equal-cost multi-path (ECMP) routing support over multiple VPN tunnels.
+ECMP in transit gateway uses 5-tuple hash (protocol number, source IP address, destination IP address, source port number, destination port number) to make packets take one of the paths or VPN tunnels.

 ## Global Accelerator